fgaens/curriculum-vitae/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.

 Made from a Jekyll Theme.
-Checkout the live demo [here](https://online-cv.webjeda.com).